munificent/craftinginterpreters/book/garbage-collection.md

 find a chair quickly -- get marked as a root or stored as a reference in some other object -- before the sweep phase comes to kick it out of the game.

-How is it possible for the VM to use an object later that the GC itself doesn't see?
+How is it possible for the VM to use an object later -- one that the GC itself doesn't see?
 How can the VM find it?
 The most common answer is through a pointer stored in some local variable on the C stack.
 The GC walks the *VM's* value and CallFrame stacks, but the C stack is <span name="c">hidden</span> to it.

 <aside name="c">